svratenkov/ScssWeb/README.md

 ## About ScssWeb

-ScssWeb is Scss Compiler & Watcher wtitten in PHP.
+**ScssWeb** is Scss Compiler & Watcher wtitten in PHP.

-ScssWeb is:
+**ScssWeb** is:
-	* fast due to effective file caching.
+ - fast due to effective file caching
-	* light, yet powerful.
-It can do all things that applications like Scout, Koala, ... can.
+ - light, yet powerful.
+It can do all things that applications like Scout, Koala, ... can
-	* fully configurable.
+ - fully configurable
-	* cross-platformed as it runs on your local web server.
+ - cross-platformed as it runs on your local web server
-	* written as simple and ascetic as possible to give you real possibility to modify it as you need.
+ - written as simple and ascetic as possible to give you real possibility to modify it as you need.

 ## Installation

-ScssWeb uses well-known [leafo/scssphp]https://github.com/leafo/scssphp) compiler.
-So you need composer installed on your computer to install ScssWeb.
-If you already have composer installed, skip step 1.

-To install Composer please follow instructions on [Composer Getting Started page](https://getcomposer.org/doc/00-intro.md).

-**ScssWeb** source can be found at GitHub: <https://github.com/svratenkov/scssweb>.
+**ScssWeb** source can be found at GitHub:  https://github.com/svratenkov/scssweb.
 Download **ScssWeb** source to any new directory in your localhost Document root.

 Technically speeking, **ScssWeb** is a GUI for the third-party SCSS compiler [leafo/scssphp](https://github.com/leafo/scssphp) package.
 To resolve this dependency you need Composer installed on your computer.

 If you already have Composer installed, skip step 1.

 ### Step 1: Install Composer